 Poaceae – grasses

 Staff at Royal Botanic Gardens Melbourne are undertaking molecular and morphological research on several grass groups.
-Examples of recent grass projects include:
+Examples of our grass projects include:

 - An ongoing study is being undertaken by Dr Joanne Birch to investigate the systematics, DNA barcoding and taxonomy of Poaceae tribe Poeae.
 This important group of tussock grasses includes the genera Poa, Festuca and Lolium.

 - A Willis studentship was undertaken recently by Freya Berwick to investigate a complex group of species related to Poa labillardieri and Poa sieberiana. using molecular and morphological data.
 Willis studentships are generously supported by the CYBEC Foundation.